janverschelde/PHCpack/src/doc/source/options.rst

 We distinguish two types of scaling:

+1. :index:`equation scaling`:
-1. Equation scaling: multiplying every coefficient in the same equation by the same constant.
+   multiply every coefficient in the same equation by the same constant; and

+2. :index:`variable scaling`:
-2. Variable scaling: multiplying variables with constants.
+   multiply variables by constants.

 Chapter 5 of the book of Alexander Morgan on
 *Solving Polynomial Systems Using Continuation for Engineering